ibm-cloud-architecture/refarch-cognitive-conversation-broker/README.md

 * The Watson Conversation content in a form of a [workspace](wcs-workspace/ITsupport-workspace.json) to support 'IT Support' help: this is a common pattern of using a chat bot to address a lot of standard queries end users may have about IT applications or hardware, and a second workspace to support conversation inside a BPM coach to ask for help in the context of a process ([Supplier on boarding help](wcs-workspace/ITsupport-workspace.json)).
 * A complete set of aspects to support production deployment like logging, monitoring, resiliency, security.

 The project includes an [angular 2](http://angular.io) web application to illustrate a simple conversation chat which itself uses the broker APIs.
-The project is designed as a micro service, deployable as a Cloud Foundry application on [IBM Bluemix](http://www.bluemix.net).
-The concept of broker is presented in the [IBM Cognitive Reference Architecture for Engagement](https://www.ibm.com/devops/method/content/architecture/cognitiveArchitecture#engagementDomain), specially illustrated in the figure below:
+The project is designed as a micro service, deployable as a containerized application on [IBM Bluemix](http://www.bluemix.net) [Kubernetes](https://www.ibm.com/blogs/bluemix/2017/03/kubernetes-now-available-ibm-bluemix-container-service/) Cluster.
+The concept of broker is presented in the [IBM Cognitive Reference Architecture for Conversation](https://www.ibm.com/devops/method/content/architecture/cognitiveArchitecture#engagementDomain), specially illustrated in the figure below:

 ![WCS Reference Architecture](doc/readme/WCS-ra.png) as the 'Conversation Application' icon.